smussenden/2019-baltimore-climate-health-project-data-repo/memos/street-tree-analysis-july-01.md

 <img src="https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/data/output-data/street-tree-analyses/plots/tree-variety/count_of_trees_per_genus.png?raw=true" alt="" />

+### Within Target Neighborhoods

 Within the target neighborhoods, maple and oak are still the most common two genera (2195 and 717), but numbers three and four differ from the citywide average.
 Third is gleditsia — commonly known as honey or thorny locust — with 645, and prunus — which includes cherry trees — with 617.

 <img src="https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/data/output-data/street-tree-analyses/plots/tree-variety/count_of_trees_per_genus_targetnsas.png?raw=true" alt="" />

-Here is a closer look at the tree genera in each of our target NSAs, with two counterpoint neighborhoods included for comparison:
+Here is a closer look at the tree genera in each of our target NSAs, with three counterpoint neighborhoods included for comparison:

 <img src="https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/data/output-data/street-tree-analyses/plots/tree-variety/count_of_trees_per_genus_by_nsa.png?raw=true" alt="" />